Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Introduction

-Rare-earth hexaaluminates with the space group $P6_{3}/mmc$ provide a platform where frustrated AlO$_5$ dipoles couple to $4f$ magnetism.
-In CeMgAl$_{11}$O$_{19}$, the Kramers-protected ground doublet couples to dipoles through spin--orbit entanglement, giving rise to a predominantly biquadratic $P^{2}M^{2}$ magnetoelectric (ME) coupling~\cite{Kumar_CeMgAl11O19}.
-In contrast, PrMgAl$_{11}$O$_{19}$ hosts a non-Kramers Pr$^{3+}$ quasi-doublet that is split by local symmetry breaking~\cite{Kumar2025_PRB}.
-The splitting of the quasi-doublet overcomes the magnetic interactions between Pr$^{3+}$ ions, resulting in a nonmagnetic ground state.
-However, at finite temperatures, antiferromagnetic interactions promote magnetic moments through the population of the excited singlet, a phenomenon referred to as induced quantum magnetism.
+Rare-earth hexaaluminates with the space group $P6_{3}/mmc$ provide a platform where frustrated \ce{AlO5} dipoles couple to $4f$ magnetism.
+In \ce{CeMgAl11O19}, the Kramers-protected ground doublet couples to dipoles through spin--orbit entanglement, giving rise to a predominantly biquadratic $P^{2}M^{2}$ magnetoelectric (ME) coupling~\cite{Kumar_CeMgAl11O19}.
+In contrast, \ce{PrMgAl11O19} hosts a non-Kramers Pr$^{3+}$ quasi-doublet that is split by local symmetry breaking~\cite{Kumar2025_PRB,Cao2024_SynthesisDisorderIsing_PrMgAl11O19}.
+Notably, local symmetry lowering has been observed experimentally across the isostructural hexaaluminate family\cite{Kumar2025_NdMgAl11O19,Bastien2025_CeMgAl,Kumar2026_SmMgAl11O19}.
+Rather than producing a trivial nonmagnetic ground state, the quasi-doublet splitting acts as an intrinsic transverse field which, together with exchange interactions, gives rise to induced quantum magnetism at low temperatures.
+However, at finite temperatures, antiferromagnetic interactions promote magnetic moments through the population of the excited singlet, a phenomenon referred to as induced quantum magnetism \cite{Thalmeier2024_CEF}.

+In this article, we investigate the magnetoelectric coupling of \ce{PrMgAl11O19} through combined dielectric permittivity and magnetization measurements under applied magnetic fields.
+The objectives of this study are threefold: (i) to establish the low-temperature dielectric response of \ce{PrMgAl11O19} under magnetic field and quantify the field evolution of the dielectric anomaly, (ii) to test whether the magnetodielectric response is governed by a Landau-type biquadratic coupling through the scaling $\varepsilon'^{-1}(T,H)\propto M^{2}$, and (iii) to extract an effective temperature-dependent coupling strength $\lambda(T)$ and compare it to Kramers hexaaluminate analogues.
+The limitations of the present work are that the dielectric anomalies are broad and partially overlapping, and the magnetic response can contain multiple contributions from low-lying crystal electric field (CEF) levels, which complicates a unique separation of possible cubic ($PM^{2}$) and biquadratic ($P^{2}M^{2}$) terms.
+Consequently, the Landau analysis should be viewed as a quantitative phenomenological description of the coupled response.